If you're experiencing issues editing content for your Squarespace 5 site, follow the suggestions in this guide to troubleshoot.

 - Find the code.
 It could be in a Code Block on an HTML page or widget or Code Injection, or the CSS Editor.

 - Copy and paste the code into a safe place outside of Squarespace, like a plain text editor.

 - Try to edit the page again.
 If you can successfully edit, there’s a good chance that the code is the issue.

 Contact us for help

 If you’ve reviewed all the options in this guide and you still can’t edit your site, contact us.
 Let us know which steps you already tried so we can help you most effectively.

-Note: Squarespace 7.0 has an improved editing experience.
-Learn if moving to Squarespace 7.0 is right for you.
+Note: Squarespace 7 has an improved editing experience.
+Learn more about moving to our current platform.